 To find out if you’ve got your hands on a Ladybird first edition, check out theweeweb.co.uk where you can type in the title of the book in question (so long as it was printed between 1940-1980).
 The site also outlines all the different dating guidelines that can help you identify if you have yourself a winner.

 A quick look on Amazon.co.uk reveals that you buy vintage Ladybird books on the site, but how do you know if you are getting a collectable?
 What do you need to look for in terms of quality and condition in order to flog the book for a tidy profit?
-Surely, it’s not as easy as looking online for a copy?
+Surely, it’s not as easy as searching online for a copy?

 Once you’ve acquired some valuable books, you must store them properly so that they don’t get damaged.
 After all, if you’ve just paid £200 for a book you don’t want to store it somewhere it can start to grow mould.